jakobniinja/Youtube-Next-Uber-Clone/plan.md

 7. add a auto zone to be able to zoom into the markers ✅
 8. pass in location data into search page ✅
 9. use the passed in data to put it in the map ✅
+10. create the html for the rights selector